GMOD/jbrowse/README.md

 [![Build status](https://travis-ci.org/GMOD/jbrowse.svg?branch=dev)](https://travis-ci.org/GMOD/jbrowse)
 [![Contributor Covenant](https://img.shields.io/badge/Contributor%20Covenant-v1.4%20adopted-ff69b4.svg)](CODE_OF_CONDUCT.md)

-# Installing JBrowse
+# JBrowse

+This is the main repo for jbrowse 1.
+The jbrowse 2 repo is here https://github.com/GMOD/jbrowse-components

+This repo is maintained for bugfixes and maintenance releases still, but most active work is done on jbrowse 2

+## Install from zip file (recommended)

-To install jbrowse, visit http://jbrowse.org/blog and download the latest JBrowse zip file.
+To install jbrowse, visit http://jbrowse.org/blog and download the latest JBrowse zip file

 See instructions at http://jbrowse.org/docs/installation.html for a tutorial on setting up a sample instance.

-# Install JBrowse from GitHub (for developers)
+## Install JBrowse from GitHub (for developers)

 To install from GitHub, you can simply clone the repo and run the setup.sh script